 - c.
 Medical services (vets, dentists, doctors, osteopaths, chiropractors etc)

 - d.
 Professional services (solicitors, accountants, insurance agents, financial advisors, tutors etc)

 - e.
 Post office sorting office

 - Hereditaments that are not reasonably accessible to visiting members of the public.

-The amount of relief available for each property is calculated as approximately 33% of the balance that you would otherwise have to pay.
+The amount of relief available for each property for 2019/20 is calculated as approximately 33% of the balance that you would otherwise have to pay.
 From 1 April 2020 this has been increased to 50%.
 There is no relief available for properties with rateable value greater than or equal to 51,000 and empty properties do not qualify.

 The eligibility for the relief and the relief itself is assessed and calculated on a daily basis.
 The retail relief will be applied against the net bill after all other reliefs have been applied.